dtfrancisco/Card-Games/README.md

 # Card-Games
-Coded in Java, Card Games is a package I am in the process of creating consisting of cards, decks, players, and can simulate basic card games such as Blackjack.
-This project is incomplete, but I plan to add additional games such as Texas Hold 'Em and Hearts.
+Card Games is a package designed to make creating simple versions of card games easily.
+I've created a simple version of blackjack which is functional, but has many small options that need to be implemented.
+I also started creating Uno with this package, and I may implement more card games such as Texas Hold 'Em and Hearts in the future.